History Tour Weekend at Cavens: A Special Weekend Break Package (3-5 November 2017)

-DAY TWO: We head further west to explore the beautiful and historic old county of Wigtownshire.
+DAY TWO (SUNDAY): We head further west to explore the beautiful and historic old county of Wigtownshire.
 A hidden gem with many surprises, this area of Dumfries and Galloway had a major impact across the rest of Scotland and across the world.

 The morning will focus on the Iron Age and the early Christian period in and around the town of Whithorn.
 Dubbed “Scotland’s Cradle of Christianity” this small market town is the site of the nation’s first church, built here in AD 397 by St Ninian.
 A recently reconstructed Iron Age Roundhouse adds further fascination, giving vivid insight into the building skills and daily lives of wealthy local people who lived here over 2000 years ago.

 In the afternoon, we will explore the harbour villages of Garlieston and the Isle of Whithorn.
 As well as the scenic locations, Mulberry Harbour at Garlieston was the site of secret trials throughout 1943 and 1944 before being used successfully in the D Day landings of June 1944.

 To finish, we will travel to the National Book Town of Scotland at Wigtown to consider the religious conflicts that dogged the post Reformation period, especially in Galloway, before going to the scenic vista at Loch Trool where Robert the Bruce had his first victory over English forces in 1307.